PawseySC/container-workflows/_episodes/04-long-running-services.md

 > > ```
 > > {: .bash}
 > >
-> > Use your web browser to go to `localhost:8888` if you are running Docker on your machine, or `<Your VM's IP Address>:8888` if you are running on a cloud service.
+> > Use your web browser to go to `localhost` if you are running Docker on your machine, or `<Your VM's IP Address>` if you are running on a cloud service.
 > >
 > > Stop the container:
 > >